Stuart Forster heads to Antwerp and Brussels to report on Chocolate in Belgium.

 Jean Neuhaus invented the praline after developing couverture, a new type of chocolate, rich in cocoa butter.
 Couverture chocolate could be moulded to form a thinner shell than was previously possible, thus opening up new possibilities to chocolatiers, including the opportunity for Neuhaus to add fillings to chocolates’ centres before sealing them.

-The exportability of Belgian chocolates helped create and sustain global interest in what is widely regarded a luxury product.
+The exportability of Belgian chocolates helped create and sustain global interest in what is widely regarded as a luxury product.
 The box – known as the ballotin – in which Belgian pralines are now traditionally sold was developed by Neuhaus and his wife, Louise Agostini, in 1915.

 The boxes helped protect chocolates, thus allowing greater numbers of people to appreciate pralines undamaged.
 This contributed to the growth of Belgian chocolate’s international reputation.